-The UK Government announced the Coronavirus Job Retention Scheme on 20 March, and has since published a number of iterations of the guidance for employers, most recently on 14 May.
-The Chancellor’s Direction to HMRC (the Direction) was released on 15 April 2020; it takes precedence legally and should be followed in case of inconsistency.
-Employers of any size in any sector can claim a subsidy to cover 80% of an employee’s salary up to a limit of £2,500 per month if the employee is placed on furlough leave.
-This is a gross payment and individuals will have to pay Income Tax and National Insurance contributions on any payments received.
+The UK Government announced the Coronavirus Job Retention Scheme (CJRS) on 20 March, and has since published a number of iterations of the guidance for employers, most recently on 17 July.
+The Chancellor has issued three Directions to HMRC, on 15 April (the Direction), 22 May (the Further Direction) and 25 June (the Third Direction); these take precedence legally and should be followed in case of inconsistency.
+Employers of any size in any sector can claim a subsidy to cover 80% of an employee’s salary up to a limit of £2,500 per month, plus up to 3% to cover employer pension contributions and an amount to cover employer national insurance contributions if the employee is placed on furlough.
+In August the subsidy will cover 80% of salary only.
+From 1 September, the subsidy is reduced to 70% in September and 60% in October with proportionate reductions in the cap in each month.
+This is a gross payment and individuals will have to pay Income Tax and National Insurance contributions on the payments they receive in the usual way.
 The employer still pays the employee but is able to recover certain sums via HMRC.

 The scheme is designed to help employers whose operations have been severely affected by coronavirus (COVID-19) to retain their employees and protect the UK economy.
-However, all employers are eligible to claim under the scheme and the Government recognises different businesses will face different impacts from coronavirus.
-It is not necessary to establish a legal redundancy situation.
+However, all employers are eligible to claim under the scheme and the UK Government recognises different businesses will face different impacts from coronavirus.
+It is not necessary to be able to establish a legal redundancy situation in order to benefit from the furlough scheme.

-- Employers can only claim the subsidy for employees who were on their payroll on or before 19 March 2020 (extended from 28 February 2020) and which were notified to HMRC on a real time information (RTI) submission on or before 19 March 2020.
+- Employers can only claim the subsidy for employees who were on their payroll on or before 19 March 2020 and who were notified to HMRC on a real time information (RTI) submission on or before 19 March 2020.

 - The start date for the furlough period is the date the employee stopped working.
 Claims can be backdated to the date furlough started, from 1 March 2020 onwards.

 - Employers must confirm in writing to employees that they have been furloughed (and should keep a record of this correspondence for six years).
 The Direction goes further, and provides that an employer and employee must agree in writing that the employee will cease all work in relation to their employment.
 This called into question whether deemed acceptance was sufficient.
-However, seemingly to address this concern the online employer guidance was then updated to state that it was sufficient for the employer to notify employees, and that a written response was not required.
-The Government’s intention seems clear though the inconsistency between the Directive and the online guidance is unhelpful and may lead some employers to seek express consent to avoid any dubiety.
+However, apparently to address this concern, the online employer guidance was then updated to state that it was sufficient for the employer to notify employees, and that a written response was not required.
+The government’s intention seems clear, though the inconsistency between the Directive and the online guidance is unhelpful and may lead some employers to seek express consent to avoid any dubiety.
 All communications on this point should be retained for six years.
+Since 1 July, if an employer wishes to put workers onto flexible furlough they will also need to agree a flexible furlough agreement that confirms the new furlough arrangements.
+This, along with records of the hours worked, should also be retained for six years.

-- Employers can reclaim up to 80% of wage costs up to a cap of £2,500 per month, plus employer National Insurance Contributions (NICs) and the minimum auto-enrolment employer pension contributions (3%) on that wage.
+- Until 31 July, employers can reclaim up to 80% of wage costs up to a cap of £2,500 per month, plus employer National Insurance Contributions (NICs) and the minimum auto-enrolment employer pension contributions (3%) on that wage.
+From 1 August, the CJRS will continue to cover wages up to 80%, however, employers will have responsibility for paying employer NICs and pension contributions.

-- The employee must not carry out any work for their employer while on furlough (however, they can undertake training and do volunteer work).
-If employees are asked to complete training (e.g. online courses) whilst on furlough leave, they should be paid at least the NMW for the time spent training.
-Employers can help furloughed employees find new work or volunteering opportunities whilst on furlough if this is in line with public health guidance.
+- Until 30 June, a furloughed employee must not have carried out any work for their employer while on furlough (however, they could undertake training and do volunteer work).
+If employees are asked to complete training (e.g. online courses) while on furlough leave, employers must ensure the employee is paid at least the National Minimum Wage (NMW) for the time spent on training.
+Employers can help furloughed employees find new work or volunteering opportunities while on furlough if this is in line with public health guidance.
+Since 1 July, employees have been able to return to work for a portion of their usual hours while still being placed on flexible furlough.

-- If their contract allows, employees can continue (or take up) a second job while on furlough.
+- If their contract allows, employees can continue (or take up) a second job (with a different employer) while on furlough.
 An employee can be furloughed from more than one job.

-- Employers can choose to top-up the furloughed employee’s salary to 100% but they do not have to (note: reducing salary will be a change to terms and conditions and usual employment law applies).
+- Employers can choose to top-up the furloughed employee’s salary to 100% but they do not have to do so (it is important to note that reducing salary will be a change to terms and conditions and usual employment law applies).

 - For salaried employees, their gross salary in the last pay period prior to 19 March 2020 should be used to calculate the 80% subsidy (and applying the cap).
 This is a change from the previous guidance, which referred to pay on 28 February 2020.
-Employers who have based claims on 28 February 2020 based on previous guidance can still chose to use that figure for the first claim, but thereafter should use the last pay period prior to 19 March 2020.
+Employers who have followed previous guidance and based their calculations on 28 February 2020 can still choose to use that figure for the first claim, but thereafter should use the last pay period prior to 19 March 2020.
 The post salary sacrifice salary should be used for the calculation.
 Employers can claim any regular payments they are obliged to pay, including for past overtime, fees and compulsory commission payments.
 Discretionary bonuses, tips, benefits-in-kind and non-compulsory commission payments are not included.
 Benefits provided through salary sacrifice should not be included in the reference salary.

 - For employees whose pay varies, the employer can claim for the higher of the same month’s earning from the previous year (e.g. earnings from March 2019); or the average monthly earnings in the 2019-20 tax year.